 4. Each animal needs ID such as collar tags, microchips or spray paint.
 Do not make your information visible.
 It is a good idea to have a picture of you with your animal.

 5. If you have a good defensible space, consider keeping animals there, rather than attempting to evacuate.
 Never confine animals in a barn, as they can die from smoke inhalation.

 6. If you do evacuate, you need to make sure that each animal - and you - have evacuation boxes with supplies likely to be needed in an evacuation emergency.
 In these boxes you need to have medication, medical records and first aid materials.
 Also have leashes, food, water, bowls cat litter and pan (or newspaper to make into a cat pan), can opener and bedding.

 7. During fire season, weigh the risks and benefits of leaving gates latched but not locked and leaving driveway gates open.

 8. Never believe that someone will come to your premises to save your animals.
 Your friends will not be able to get past the roadblock.
 There won't be time for our crews to circulate through the area.
-YOU NEED TO GET YOUR ANIMALS TO THE ROADBLOCK WHERE HELP WILL BE AVAILABLE!
+YOU NEED TO GET YOUR ANIMALS TO SOMEWHERE HELP WILL BE AVAILABLE!